SLoh4137/umcp-tase/content/bios/dotson-hsing.md

   - Computer Science
   - Piano Performance
 ---
 Li ho I'm Dotson.
-I'm a junior CS and Piano major.
-I can type the alphabet in 1.7 seconds.
+I'm a senior computer science and piano performance major so I can type the alphabet in 1.7 seconds.
 Taiwan number 1.